Sleepless in Menopause - Try These Tips For InsomniaMar 27, 2020

 In his book “Why We Sleep” Dr. Matthew Walker writes that "sleep is the single most effective thing we can do to reset our brain and body health each day."
 During menopause, our hormones can make it harder to attain this brain and body reset.
 It’s worth trying well known basic sleep tips, but if your insomnia is more severe, here are some scientifically proven options:

-Hormone Replacement Therapy (HRT): This is a polarizing topic, but from a research perspective, hormone replacement remains the most effective option.
-There is an abundance of research indicating the benefit of HRT on menopause symptoms, especially hot flashes and insomnia.
-If you want to learn a bit more about the pros and cons of HRT, check out my post on this topic.
+This is a polarizing topic, but from a research perspective, MHT, formally known as HRT remains the most effective option.
+There is an abundance of research indicating the benefit of MHT on menopause symptoms, especially hot flashes and insomnia.
+If you want to learn a bit more about the pros and cons of MHT, check out my post on this topic.